As re-adopted April 2020

 *In the case of co-presidents being elected, the office of second vice president need not be filled.
 [04/07]

 Sec.
 2. The President or Co-president.
 The president or co-president shall preside at appropriate meetings of the organization and of the board of directors.
-She, he or they may, in the absence or disability of the treasurer, sign or endorse checks, drafts and notes.
+She, he, or they may, in the absence or disability of the treasurer, sign or endorse checks, drafts, and notes.
 The president or co-presidents shall be ex officio a member of all committees except the nominating committee.
-She, he or they shall have such usual powers of supervision and management as may pertain to the office of the president and perform such other duties as may be designated by the board.
+She, he, or they shall have such usual powers of supervision and management as may pertain to the office of the president and perform such other duties as may be designated by the board.
+The president or co-presidents or their approved delegate shall have exclusive authority to speak on behalf of the organization in all media and public relations matters.
+The president shall also review and approve all media that is distributed on behalf of the LWVSPA.
 The co-presidents shall decide between them as to the division of the duties of the office.
-In the event of any lack of agreement on any matter between the co-presidents the board shall make the final decision.
+In the event of any lack of agreement on any matter between the co-presidents, the board shall make the final decision.
+The President shall supervise the operations of the Local League office, as well as all staff, and the performance of all third party contracts.
+The President shall have the authority to suspend an employee or vendor if an emergency exists but otherwise shall seek Board authorization prior to terminating any employee or contract.

 Sec.
 3. The Vice Presidents Operational Planning.
 In order to facilitate board leadership and operational efficiency, the president will establish primary responsibilities for the first and second vice presidents within sixty days of the first board meeting following the annual membership meeting, and present to the newly-installed board of directors.